lnfernux/lnfernux.github.io/_posts/2022-09-15-MicrosoftSentinel-TemplateAnalyticRules.md

 We can now download and template analytic rules standalone or in a CI/CD pipeline.
 You can also modify the script to push the templates directly into a repository, and use a similar setup to [push analytic rules to Sentinel.](https://github.com/javiersoriano/sentinelascode)

-Scripts were tested locally using Powershell Core 7.2.5 and the Azure module (`Install-Module Az`).
 It was tested in a free Azure DevOps organization (using Github to sign in).
 Connections to Azure and Github (repository for hosting our pipeline and scripts) connected via [service connection.](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml)

 **If you wanted to try this out yourself:**